dotnet/csharpstandard/standard/classes.md

 >     n = (Convertible<int>)i;  // User-defined implicit conversion
 > }
 > ```
-> However, for type object, pre-defined conversions hide the user-defined conversions in all cases but one:
+> However, for type `object`, pre-defined conversions hide the user-defined conversions in all cases but one:
 > ```csharp
 > void F(object o, Convertible<object> n)
 > {